Last Updated on October 10, 2025 by Hannah Stephenson

 Who doesn’t love a good Sunday brunch?

-There are a ton of amazing restaurants in Cape Town where you can go and grab a fantastic brunch.
-Jarryd’s in Sea Point is one of the best places.
+There are a ton of amazing restaurants in Cape Town where you can go and grab a fantastic brunch, but Jarryd’s in Sea Point is easily one of the best places.
 Their pancake stacks are incredibly delicious and decadent, and I really love their huevos rancheros, too.

-Jason’s Bakery in Green Point is the perfect place for a Sunday carboload.
+Alternatively, Jason’s Bakery in Green Point is another perfect place for a Sunday carb load.
 Everything is freshly baked and they don’t use any preservatives or enzymes.
-From their savoury green pancakes to bacon chilli pepper toasties, everything here is decadent and delicious; perfect for a Sunday morning.
+I’m a fan of their blueberry danish pastries but honestly you can’t really go wrong with anything on the menu here.

 If you’re in the mood for a Sunday swim, the Sea Point Pool is the perfect place to go.
-It’s an Olympic-sized saltwater infinity pool that overlooks the Atlantic Ocean, and it only costs R33 to swim.
+It’s an Olympic-sized saltwater infinity pool that overlooks the Atlantic Ocean.
+Plus, it only costs R34.50 to swim.

 There are also two kids pools and a diving pool, so coming here is a great thing for families to do on Sunday.
 And after your swim, you can head to one of the food carts right next door to grab some falafel, a pizza, or a Cape Malay curry.
 I don’t know about you, but swimming always makes me hungry!